Roethlisberger retires after 18 seasons

-Ben Roethlisberger: Pittsburgh Steelers two-time Super Bowl winner announces his retirement
+Ben Roethlisberger: Pittsburgh Steelers' two-time Super Bowl winner announces retirement

 Last updated on .From the section American Football

-Pittsburgh Steelers legendary quarterback Ben Roethlisberger has officially announced his retirement from the sport.
+Pittsburgh Steelers' legendary quarterback Ben Roethlisberger has officially announced his retirement from the NFL.

 After 18 seasons and two Super Bowl victories, the 39-year-old posted a video confirming the long-anticipated decision.

-"I don't know how to put into words what the game of football has meant to me.
+"I don't know how to put into words what the game of football has meant to me," he said.

-"But I know with confidence I have given my all to the game," he said.
+"But I know with confidence I have given my all to the game."

-His "exhilarating journey", which began at the 2004 NFL draft, ended just under a fortnight ago with a Wild Card Round play-off defeat to Patrick Mahomes and the Kansas City Chiefs at Arrowhead Stadium.
+His "exhilarating journey", which began with the 2004 NFL draft, ended earlier this month with wildcard play-off defeat at the hands of Patrick Mahomes and the Kansas City Chiefs.

 The Ohio-born passer won the NFL's biggest prize in just his second season at the Steelers, two years after becoming an 11th round draft pick out of Miami University.
-In beating the Seattle Seahawks in the 2006 Super Bowl he became the youngest quarterback in history to lift the Vince Lombardi trophy, aged just 23.
+In beating the Seattle Seahawks in the 2005 season Super Bowl he became the youngest quarterback in history to lift the Vince Lombardi trophy, aged just 23.

 He repeated the feat three years later, cementing a Steelers dynasty in the 2000s to rival that of the great 1970s side, and taking the franchise to the top of the all-time list of Super Bowl wins, with six.
 The record was later matched by the New England Patriots and Tom Brady.